Microstakes/unisg-programming-project-hs23/README.md

 # unisgs skills programming group projects

 Skills: Programming 2023

+## Project

+-   This project is designed as a simple stock portfolio analysis tool
+    -   Portfolio analyses can be round for any desired constituents, constituent weights, benchmarks, or time horizons
+    -   Analyses include:
+        -   Various portfolio performance metrics and comparisons vs. benchmark
+        -   Various constituents info and performance and risk metrics
+        -   Various outputs, such as plots as well as an Excel overview

 ## Get started

 -   Clone the project
 -   install all requirements in requirements.txt
-- Set up your own .env file by copying .env.default and entering your credentials
+-   Set up your own portfolio in Input/portfolio.xlsx
+-   See PortfolioAnalyser.ipynb for concrete examples

 ## Data Sourcing

-- Based on yfinance
+-   All data is sourced through the yfinance library
+-   All requests are simplified through functions in Utils/Sourcing/Yahoo.py

 ## Project structure

 <pre>

 .